dancancro/great-big-example-application/README.md

 1. I have put the Redux store reducers in `app/core/store` separate from the feature directories located under `app`.
 This agrees with the traditional relational database structure that has tables together in one place and referenced by UI artifacts in another place.
 This is the recommended practice with Redux.
-2. As much as practical I created directories named with the first word of their contained files.
-So the files in a directory are not a mixture of unrelated concerns.
+2. As much as practical the names of files in a directory begin with the directory name.
+I did this to prevent directories from having a mixture of unrelated concerns.
+If a directory in a source demo had files for two different things, I created more directories.
+I thought about removing that part of the file name, `src/app/app.page.ts` -> `src/app/page.ts`, for the sake of DRY, and I might still do that, but I'm undecided on whether it would cause confusion to see many files in an editor with the same name.
 3. I came up with a mini lexicon of file types to keep file names shorter and more expressive.
-A "page" is understood to be a `@Component` class that fills the page and might have a router-outlet and route configurations.
+A "page" is understood to be a smart `@Component` class that fills the page and might have a router-outlet and route configurations.
 A "guard" is understood to be an `@Injectable` "service" class that returns a boolean.
 A "routing" is a `@NgModule` class that contains route configurations.
 So I memorize this simple lexicon, and drop the redundant, less-clear words from the names.
 For example, I use the name `app.page.ts` rather than `app.component.ts` or `app-page.component.ts`.